 Learn From Our Past

 Moshe is telling us that to understand the world that we live in we have to consult with our elders.
 We are not born in a vacuum.
 The world we enter is a result of decisions made in the past.
-Some times hundreds of years in the past.
+Sometimes hundreds of years in the past.
 They once asked a historian whether he thought that the French Revolution was a success or a failure.
-His reply, “Too early to tell!”
+His reply was, “Too early to tell!”

 This event took place over 200 years ago!
 Moshe is instructing us, that to understand where we are, we need to understand history.
-Where we come from, what happened before our arrival.
+Where do we come from?
+What happened before our arrival?
 No matter what we do, whether it is starting a new job, joining a community becoming involved in politics.
 We first need to understand what is the lay of the land before we can comment.

 Parashat Ha’azinu – The Key, A Mentor

 But there is more.
 There is so much wisdom available to us if only we would talk to our seniors.
 The Mishna in Pirkei Avot (1:6) – Ethics of our fathers teaches, make for yourself a teacher and acquire a friend.
 We all need mentors in our lives.